-Try to remember every aspect of it in detail, from what you were wearing, to who was with you, what was said, and how you felt.
-Relive it in your mind as best you can and if you don’t remember some parts, improvise.
-You may find yourself so caught up by the memory that you’ll be completely distracted from what’s happening in the moment.
+Try to remember every aspect of it in detail, from what you were wearing to who was with you, what was said, and how you felt.
+Relive it in your mind as best you can—and if you don’t remember some parts, improvise.
+You may find yourself so caught up in the memory that you’ll be completely distracted from what’s happening in the moment.
 This technique works particularly well with me when my heart-rate goes haywire.
 By pulling my cognitive awareness away from my panicked heart and pivoting my attention toward something else, it always calms down.

-I used this approach when I was in the hospital emergency room for an unrelated issue.
-When the nurse saw how high my blood pressure was, she nearly panicked (which of course, didn’t bode so well for me).
-She sent me back to the waiting room and advised that she would call me in again to check my vitals in an hour.
-I immediately took the opportunity to apply this technique and within that time span, my blood pressure had dropped significantly (or enough to avoid having to get injected with something).
+I used this approach when I was in the emergency room.
+When the nurse saw how high my blood pressure was, she nearly panicked (which of course, didn’t help me at all).
+She sent me back to the waiting room and indicated that she would call me in again to check my vitals in an hour.
+I immediately took the opportunity to apply this technique and within that time span, my blood pressure had dropped significantly.

 Use the alphabet game.